Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Application to real data

 \subsubsection{Overall mean errors}

-Table~\ref{dxf-overall-error-tbl} summarises the overall mean forecast errors for female mortality in both training and test sets.
-Both transformations yield comparable performance on the training and test sets, with the $\alpha$\nobreakdash-transformation producing slightly lower errors overall.
+Table~\ref{tab:female-error-overall} summarises the overall mean forecast errors for female mortality in both the training and test sets.
+The two transformations perform comparably across both sets, with the $\alpha$\nobreakdash-transformation yielding slightly lower errors.
 Similar findings have been reported by Giacomello \cite{Gia2024} and Shang and Haberman \cite{HLSAlpha2024}.
-This is primarily due to the flexibility introduced by the $\alpha$\nobreakdash-parameter which allows it to better adapt to the underlying data structure \cite{Tsa2011}, particularly the temporal changes in age-specific life table death counts \cite{HLSAlpha2024}.
+The improved performance is primarily due to the flexibility of the $\alpha$\nobreakdash-parameter, which enables the transformation to better capture the underlying data structure \cite{Tsa2011}, particularly temporal changes in age-specific life table death counts \cite{HLSAlpha2024}.